 Develop a Plan

 Before clearing acreage, have a plan in place for what you want to do with the land.
 If your plan is to grow crops, be sure to get the soil tested and determine if the crops you plan to grow will thrive.
 If livestock is the plan, be sure that you’ll have the proper amount of space and climate to support the type and amount of livestock you want to raise.
 Talk to other local farmers or your local ag extension office so you have all the information you need.
 If you plan to build a home, barn or other structure, be sure to check with local ordinances to ensure your land is zoned properly.
+If there are any old buildings on the land, you may need to have them removed before you can construct new buildings.

 Determine Timber Value